Shabb03/Votegrity/docs/proposal/proposal.md

 > Our Blockchain Voting System is at the cutting edge of innovation in a world where technology, transparency, and confidence in democratic processes are all fast advancing.
 > This ambitious project seeks to fundamentally alter the way elections are held, guaranteeing not only the authenticity of the voting process but also the accessibility and convenience for each and every eligible voter which in turn will increase voter turnout.
-> We aim to create a voting system that is safe, open, and impenetrable by utilizing blockchain technology.
+> We aim to create a voting system that is safe, open, and secure by utilizing blockchain technology.

 ### Outline